rahulshrivastava17/node-react-poc/README.md

               - Click on connect then popup will be displayed
               - Then click on second option "Connect your application"
               - Copy code ex: mongodb+srv://rahul123:<password>@devconnector.buerg.mongodb.net/myFirstDatabase?retryWrites=true&w=majority
-              - Replace password which you have created using "Database access" option in side menu section.
+              - Replace "password" and "myFirstDatabase" which you have created using "Database access" option in side menu section.

       OR